athomasq/athomasq.github.io/navigation/stream.md

 * The founder has no control over their growth levers

-* The founder cannot scale up or accelerate growth, even with investment
+* The founder cannot grow faster, even with investment

-* The founder is in fact spending on growth, but they're not accounting for it properly
+* The founder is spending on growth in various implicit ways, but not accounting for it properly

 * Growth is probably linear and will plateau soon